zahichemaly/VNDBA/README.md

 - Filter your lists by name.
 - Sort your lists (by ID, title, release date, length, popularity, rating, status, vote or priority).
 - All information about a VN on a single page:
-  - General information (title, released date, length...)
+  - General information (title, released date, length, description, platforms, languages...)
-  - Description
-  - Genres
   - Characters
   - Screenshots
-  - Stats
   - Tags
   - Releases
   - Relations to other VNs
   - Similar novels
   - Related anime
-  - Platforms
-  - Languages
 - Add or modify a VN in your visual novel list, votelist or wishlist.
 - Add personal notes to a VN.
 - Search through all existing VNs with a smart search.
 Search by tags.